Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Discussion

-Second, the sense inventory is not a directly observable property of language but an analytical construct derived from annotators’ judgements and subsequent clustering decisions.
-As a result, the representation of semantic change in a benchmark may reflect methodological choices as well as diachronic shifts in usage.
-Two analysts may disagree on whether a use represents a new sense or merely a contextual variant of an old one.
-In the case of SemEval 2020 Task 1, the gold standard is a derived product of the DURel annotation scheme plus organisers’ clustering choices, which forces continuous semantic relatedness into discrete units.
-The official report itself gives only moderate agreement overall: roughly 0.52 for English, 0.60 for German, and 0.58 for Swedish, with first-round agreement reported separately because later rounds became harder.
-Latin is weaker still as annotators reported difficulty and often had to translate excerpts into their native language, and each Latin word was assigned to only one annotator because qualified annotators were hard to find \citep{schlechtweg_semeval-2020_2020}.
-Because the organisers use clustering for sense assignment after getting the usage graph, changes also partly depend on the arbitrary lower-frequency thresholds (i.e., k for period 1, n for period 2) used in annotating subtask 1 gold labels.
+The second limitation is methodological.
+A sense inventory is not directly observable in the corpus but an analytical construct inferred from usage data.
+In the case of SemEval, annotators first judge the semantic relatedness between usage pairs (DURel framework), and these judgements are then transformed into usage graphs, clusters, sense assignments, and finally gold scores.
+This means that the resulting gold labels reflect not only diachronic usage patterns, but also annotation uncertainty, clustering procedures, and thresholding decisions.
+The moderate inter-annotator agreements reported in SemEval 2020 illustrates this point.
+The official report gives overall agreement of roughly 0.52 for English, 0.60 for German, and 0.58 for Swedish, while Latin posed additional difficulties because annotators often had to translate excerpts and each Latin target was assigned to only one annotator due to the scarcity of qualified annotators \citep{schlechtweg_semeval-2020_2020}.
 In our previous study, we have found one overlooked change by the organisers, which is the German noun \textit{Seminar}.
 Its official gold label for Subtask 1 is 0 (i.e., no sense gain or loss) and its official Subtask 2 rank is only 39/48 (i.e., low degree of semantic change) but we observe strong evidence for a metonymic shift from \textsc{institutional department} to \textsc{courses} \citep{phan-tat_transparent_2026}.
-This does not reduce the value of the dataset as a shared evaluation resource.
-However, it suggests that benchmark results should be interpreted with awareness that the gold labels reflect a particular analytical procedure and may underrepresent certain kinds of change.
+Note that these do not invalidate the benchmark.
+Rather, they show that 1) sense assignment is a difficult interpretive task, especially in diachronic settings where usage contexts may be historically distant, noisy, or unfamiliar; and 2) benchmark results should be interpreted with awareness that the gold labels reflect a particular analytical procedure and may underrepresent certain kinds of change.